Aviraj55/brickBreaker/README.md

 A spin on the classic brick breaker game
 ## INSTALLATION
 Make sure you have [graphics.py](https://mcsp.wartburg.edu/zelle/python/graphics.py) in the same folder as any python files to run this program. <br />
-Additionally, ensure that you have a sample file called: document.txt file in the same folder as the project.
+Additionally, ensure that you have a sample file called 'document.txt' in the same folder as the project.
 ## USAGE

 Run the brickBreaker_main.py to play the game